tolbertam/gremlin-scala-dse-example/README.md

 ## Setting up a Local DSE Node for Testing

 To run the tests, you first need to set up a local DSE node that is preconfigured.
 The simplest way to accomplish this is to use [ccm](https://github.com/pcmanus/ccm), but you may use an alternative means if you like.
-The following steps demonstrate how to set up a single-node DSE ccm cluster with authentication:
+The following steps demonstrate how to set up a single-node DSE ccm cluster with graph enabled:

 1. Create the ccm cluster (with username and password being that which you use to download DSE normally):